Islamic Azad University, Shahr-e-Qods Branch: History

-The Islamic Azad University Shahr-e-Qods Branch (QODSIAU) began its activities at a temporary campus in Qods, Tehran, in November 1998.
+The Islamic Azad University Shahr-e-Qods Branch (QODSIAU) began its activities at a temporary campus in Qods, Tehran, in 1998.
 The first intake of 700 students for the academic session 1998-1999 began on 20 September 1998.
 Initially offering 7 programmes, QODSIAU now offers 309 disciplines at undergraduate, graduate and doctorate levels for almost 20,000 students.

-QODSIAU finances are essentially based on tuition fees, although in recent years the university is attempting to diversify its sources of income through commercialization of its researches.
+QODSIAU finances are essentially based on tuition fees, although the university is attempting to diversify its sources of income through commercialization of its researches.

 Campuses

 Shahr-e Qods Campus

 Main campus in Qods is built over tens of hectares of land on the west of Tehran province and near the Qods city.
-The campus is expanding rapidly and presently is home to the most of the faculties, one research center, libraries and laboratories and sport complexes.

 Science and Research Campus (Shahr-e Qods S & R)

 The Science and Research campus established in 2011 alongside the main campus and in 2012 administration offices and most of the postgraduate classes moved there. the main building of the Research and Science campus is Velayat Building and has 7000 square meters of built space and a six-story building.